 John Logan manages to skillfully encompass almost every horror movie antagonist you might be familiar with in Penny Dreadful.
 Vampires, Frankenstein and his monster (Yeah, Frankenstein wasn’t the monster.
 Frankenstein was its creator.
-His monster was called, well, Frankenstein’s Monster), werewolves, witches, apparitions and whatnots.
+His monster was called, well, Frankenstein’s Monster), werewolves, witches, apparitions, and whatnots.
 The script is lucid and gains momentum with every new episode.

-There won’t be a point when you’d feel cheated cause if feels like the character doesn’t fit the script.
+There won’t be a point when you’d feel cheated cause it feels like the character doesn’t fit the script.
 No, each and every individual has a very special role to play and that is exactly what keeps you on the edge of your seat.
 Yeah, the standard to which horror movies have fallen is abysmal.

-This vicious cycle goes on and on, because you are not satisfied by horror movies anymore and eventually you outgrow the genre, defending your stance with the fact that there are no good movies in the pipeline.
+This vicious cycle goes on and on because you are not satisfied by horror movies anymore and eventually you outgrow the genre, defending your stance with the fact that there are no good movies in the pipeline.
 But Penny Dreadful comes across as the gift you had been waiting for since Jesus died for your sins.

-Most of the Christmas traditions have a deep rooted connection with the ancient Yule rituals.
+Most of the Christmas traditions have a deep-rooted connection with the ancient Yule rituals.
 Many of these come from the Vikings.
 At Midwinter, the Vikings used to honor their Asa Gods with religious rituals and feasting.
 They used to sacrifice a wild boar to Frey, the God of fertility and farming.

 These days everyone is talking about this Netflix original sci-fi series.
 I say, now is the time to watch it.
-When a group of kids set out on a journey to find out what has happened to their missing friend, they discover a mystery that involves many secret experiments, some terrifying supernatural forces and a peculiar girl.
+When a group of kids set out on a journey to find out what has happened to their missing friend, they discover a mystery that involves many secret experiments, some terrifying supernatural forces, and a peculiar girl.

 And all this happens because Wilson challenges him to be good to his patients.
-House deals brilliantly with the all the cases that arrive in the clinic and his efforts to be friendly turn out to be hilarious.
+House deals brilliantly with all the cases that arrive in the clinic and his efforts to be friends turn out to be hilarious.
 It ends with an all-new take on the Virgin Birth, for House voluntarily believes a patient who claims that she got pregnant without having sex.

 “A Very Supernatural Christmas”, the series’ only Christmas episode shows you a violent, twisted, Very Supernatural Christmas indeed.
 Sam and Dean, brothers who hunt down a variety of supernatural beings and demons, are shown to be in Michigan, where they are assisting a woman whose husband has suspiciously disappeared before Christmas.

 “Undeck the Halls” of Modern Family proves to be an instant holiday classic, for its heartfelt and funny.
 The Dunphy clan is the major focus.
 A burnt spot on their sofa causes Claire and Phil to cancel Christmas plans until one of their children tells them what caused it.
-Then there’s a twist – but it doesn’t turn out to be the one viewers might be expecting.
-On the other side, we are shown that Jay Pritchett is trying to introduce his Colombian wife and stepson to his Christmas traditions but isn’t having much success.
-While Cameron and Mitchell accidentally destroy the Christmas of a mall Santa by complaining that he’s ‘not jolly enough’.
-These three stories are suited perfectly to the characters.
-There isn’t any weak link to be found.
-Fred Willard gives a shining guest performance as Phil’s dad.